The Problem with Atomic CSS

 Therefore once we write HTML, it doesn’t need to change.
 Where as a class of red, or clearfix is not semantic — at least in the context of HTML.

 In the context of HTML, a semantic class name describes what it is, not what it looks like (or how it behaves).
 This compliments the element itself.
-The element describes what it is, not what it looks like.

 2. “Semantic classes result in slow sites”